Mindgamesnl/OpenAudioMc/README.md

  - Music and sound effects without resource pack
  - Native Worldguard integration to asign music to regions and query for key locations
  - Speaker blocks you can place throughout your world to add audio in special places
- - Built-in TrainCarts hook to assing on-board music for rides
+ - Built-in TrainCarts hook to adding on-board music for rides
  - LiteBans support to syncronize mutes with voice chat
  - Feature rich java API
  - Easy to use web clients (players receive their own personal link, no downloads or accounts required)